asyncapi/community/MEETINGS_ORGANIZATION.md

 ## FAQ

-### What I need to schedule a meeting?
+### What do I need to schedule a meeting?

-To schedule a meeting you need to be:
+To schedule a meeting, you need to be:
-- one of licensed Zoom users associated with AsyncAPI Zoom account.
-It is required because only licensed users can start meeting, live transcripts and streaming.
+- one of the licensed Zoom users associated with the AsyncAPI Zoom account.
+It is required because only licensed users can start meeting, live transcripts, and streaming.
 - GitHub Action workflow for `Ad Hoc` meeting scheduling should be updated.
-New licensed user should be added as alternative host.
+Newly licensed users should be added as alternative hosts.
 - a member of [GitHub team called meetings-organizars](https://github.com/orgs/asyncapi/teams/meetings-organizers).
-It is required because only maintainers of given repository can manually trigger GitHub Actions workflows.
-This group has `Maintain` role in `community` repository where meeting automation is implemented.
+It is required because only maintainers of the given repository can manually trigger GitHub Actions workflows.
+This group has a `Maintain` role in the `community` repository where meeting automation is implemented.
-- a member of a team in AsyncAPI Restream account.
-It is required because hosts, before they start streaming the meeting from Zoom, must login to Restream and modify the title of the stream that will show up in social platforms.
+- a member of a team in the AsyncAPI Restream account.
+It is required because hosts must log in to Restream before they start streaming the meeting from Zoom and modify the stream's title that will show up on social platforms.
-- a member of AsyncAPI YouTube account.
-It is required because hosts, after meeting is over, need to add live stream recording to proper YouTube Playlist to improve recording discoverability.
+- a member of the AsyncAPI YouTube account.
+It is required because after the meeting is over, hosts need to add live their stream recording to the proper YouTube Playlist to improve recording discoverability.

-### What meetings do we have/
+### What meetings do we have?

-* `Regular` meetings: meetings like `Community Meeting` or `Thinking Out Loud` that happen regularly, have their dedicated area of interest and own brand.
+* `Regular` meetings: regular meetings with a dedicated area of interest and individual brand (Examples: `Community Meeting` or `Thinking Out Loud`)
-* `Ad Hoc` meetings: meetings for topic that do not match any `Regular` meeting and should be organized separately.
-Every official AsyncAPI Zoom licensed user should have right to schedule it.
+* `Ad Hoc` meetings: meetings for topics that do not match any **regular** meetings and should be organized separately.
+Every official AsyncAPI Zoom licensed user should have the right to schedule it.

-### How to schedule new meeting?
+### How do I schedule a new meeting?

 1. Go to [**Actions** tab](https://github.com/asyncapi/community/actions)
-1. Select one of the workflows that starts with **Schedule**.
-Choose the one that represents the meeting that you want to schedule
+1. Select one of the workflows that start with **Schedule**.
+Choose one that represents the meeting you want to schedule.
-1. Click **Run workflow** button
+1. Click the **Run workflow** button.
-1. Provide data required by the form and click another **Run workflow** button visible in the form
+1. Provide data required by the form and click the **Run workflow** button within the form.

 We have an automated workflow in place:
 1. Automation starts after clicking **Run workflow**.
-Unless there is another GitHub Actions outage and proper events are not delivered to automation :smiley:
+(Unless there is another GitHub Actions outage and proper events are not delivered to automation :smiley: )
-1. It creates new meeting in Zoom.
+1. It creates a new meeting in Zoom.
 It is by default configured to support live streaming
 1. It creates a GitHub issue with all details about the meeting
 1. It creates a new Google Calendar entry with special metadata containing the GitHub issue number
-1. It sends a tweet with information about newly scheduled event
+1. It sends a tweet with information about a newly scheduled event

 ### What are my responsibilities as meeting host?

 In case your meeting is Zoom-first, this is what you need to do to kick it off:
-1. Start meeting by opening Zoom meeting.
-Make sure you are logged in to Zoom with your AsyncAPI licensed account.
+1. Start your meeting by opening a Zoom meeting.
+Make sure you are logged into Zoom with your AsyncAPI licensed account.
-1. In Zoom, click `Live Transcript` button to start transcripting the meeting.
+1. In Zoom, click the `Live Transcript` button to start transcribing the meeting.
 1. Log into [Restream.io](https://app.restream.io/home) and select `Set up for OBS, Zoom, etc.` option.
-1. Click `Update Titles` and set proper title for the live stream that correcponds with the meeting that you just started.
+1. Click `Update Titles` and set the proper title for the live stream that corresponds with the meeting you just started.
-1. In Zoom, click `More` > `Live on Custom Live Stream Service` to start streaming to Restream, and therefore to official AsyncAPI social networks.
+1. In Zoom, click `More` > `Live on Custom Live Stream Service` to start streaming to Restream and, therefore, to official AsyncAPI social networks.

-> Some meetings like for example `Thinking Out Loud` live stream are not available on Zoom and community can only join live chat.
-Thus above instruncions do not apply to them.
+> Some meetings, such as the `Thinking Out Loud` live stream, are unavailable on Zoom.
+This means the community can only join via live chat.
+Thus, the above instructions do not apply to them.

 Once the meeting is over:
-1. Provide in related GitHub Issue meeting notes and then close the issue.
+1. Provide related GitHub Issue meeting notes and then close the issue.
-1. Login to YouTube and add recorded live stream to respective YouTube Playlist.
+1. Login to YouTube and add the recorded live stream to the respective YouTube Playlist.

-### How do I get notified about upcomming meetings?
+### How can I get notified about upcoming meetings?

-Subscribe to [AsyncAPI Newsletter](https://asyncapi.com/newsletter) to get information about upcomming meetings.
+Subscribe to the [AsyncAPI Newsletter](https://asyncapi.com/newsletter) to get information about upcoming meetings.

 We have an automated workflow in place:
-1. Automation starts every Friday, midnight
+1. Automation starts every Friday at midnight
-1. It gets from Google Calendar information about all the meetings scheduled for upcomming week
+1. It gets information from Google Calendar about all the meetings scheduled for the upcoming week
-1. It schedules a MailChipm campaign to send email with list of meetings.
-It is sent on Friday at 11AM in subscriber's time zone
+1. It schedules a MailChimp campaign to send emails with a list of meetings.
+It's sent on Friday at 11AM in the subscriber's time zone

-### Where can I find AsyncAPI calendar?
+### Where can I find the AsyncAPI calendar?

 - [Main link to calendar](https://calendar.google.com/calendar/embed?src=c_q9tseiglomdsj6njuhvbpts11c%40group.calendar.google.com&ctz=UTC)
 - [iCal/ics file](https://calendar.google.com/calendar/ical/c_q9tseiglomdsj6njuhvbpts11c%40group.calendar.google.com/public/basic.ics)

-### How to cancel the meeting?
+### How do I cancel a meeting?

-If you scheduled a meeting but for some reason it needs to be canceled, just close the corresponding meeting issue.
+If you need to cancel a meeting, simply close the corresponding meeting issue.

 We have an automated workflow in place:
-1. Automation starts when GitHub issue is closed
+1. Automation starts when the GitHub issue is closed
-1. It checks if closed issue represents a future event
+1. It checks if a closed issue represents a future event
-1. It removes meeting from AsyncAPI Google Calendar
+1. It removes meetings from the AsyncAPI Google Calendar

-### How to register a new regular meeting?
+### How do I register a new regular meeting?

 Start [discussion in community repository](https://github.com/asyncapi/community/discussions).
-Explain the idea and justify why it requires separate meeting.
-At the moment we have [approval from Technical Steering Commitee](https://github.com/asyncapi/community/discussions/295) to pay for 8 Zoom licenses.
+Explain the idea and justify why it requires a separate meeting.
+We currently have [approval from the Technical Steering Commitee](https://github.com/asyncapi/community/discussions/295) to pay for up to 8 Zoom licenses.

-Once new meeting is approved, add new workflow like [this one](.github/workflows/create-event-community-meeting.yml) and add a new GitHub issue template like [this one](.github/workflows/create-event-helpers/issues_templates/community.md).
+Once a new meeting is approved, add a [new workflow like this one](.github/workflows/create-event-community-meeting.yml) and a [new GitHub issue template like this one](.github/workflows/create-event-helpers/issues_templates/community.md).

-### How to become a host?
+### How can I become a host?

-Once your `Regular` meeting got approved contact `Fran Mendez` so he can give you access to all required tools.
+Once your `Regular` meeting gets approved, contact `Fran Mendez` so that he can give you access to all required tools.